TopBiketoursPortugal/TopBikeToursPortugal/content/pages/home/index.en.md

 Our mission is to provide you with relaxing and enjoyable cycling holiday in Portugal, complemented with historical points, tasty gastronomy and wonderful views.

-The **[bike tours](https://topbiketoursportugal.com/bike-tours-in-portugal/)** we offer are designed for recreational cyclists.
+The **[bike tours](https://topbiketoursportugal.com/bike-tours-in-portugal/)** in Portugal we offer are designed for recreational cyclists.
 For that purpose, we mostly use touring bicycles.
 Mountain bikes are used depending on the bike tour.

 Road bikes are still available for those craving to step up to harder challenges and adventure themselves in Douro Valley.